hpicgs/bhtsne/README.md

 }
 ```
 For a more information please refer to our doxygen documentation.
 The documentation can be enabled with the OPTION_BUILD_DOCS cmake option.
+Please note that linking against the library may require additional linker options for OpenMP.

 # CLI Usage Examples #
 ```